abdelhadihassancareer-cmd/Facebook-page-content-analysis/README.md

 The project focuses on transforming and preparing raw Facebook performance data into a structured dataset, then building an interactive dashboard to monitor key performance indicators, audience activity, content consumption, and engagement trends.

 Note: The underlying dataset belongs to a company and cannot be publicly shared due to confidentiality restrictions.
-Therefore, the raw data is intentionally excluded from this repository.
+Therefore, the raw data and the .pbix file is intentionally excluded from this repository.

 🎯 Objectives